Exercise Myths vs Reality

 • Regular exercise reduces anxiety symptoms by 20-30%, comparable to some medications

-• People who are physically inactive have 60% higher odds of developing an anxiety disorder
+• People who are physically inactive have 60% higher odds of developing an anxiety disorder — and compulsive AI tool usage often replaces physical activity time, deepening the cycle

 • As little as 15 minutes of movement per day has measurable protective effects